LSSTDESC/qp/docs/user_guide/quickstart.md

 ## Where to find more information

-For a statistical refresher that covers a lot of the concepts used in this documentation, see <project:qpprimer.md>.
-For more detailed information on how to use `qp`, see <project:basicusage.md>. <project:cookbook.md> has more detailed examples for specific use cases, such as conversion and plotting.
-If you're looking for more information on one of the supported parameterizations, you can take a look at their documentation pages:
+- <project:qpprimer.md> covers some of the statistics basics necessary for using `qp`
+- <project:basicusage.md> provides more detailed explanations of topics discussed here
+- <project:cookbook.md> contains detailed examples for specific use cases, i.e. conversion, plotting
+- More details on specific parameterizations:
   - <project:hist.md>
   - <project:quant.md>
   - <project:interp.md>
   - <project:mixmod.md>
+- <project:troubleshooting.md> for common pitfalls and errors